kotmatross28729/OfflineAuth/README.md

 Microsoft forcing people to migrate from Mojang to Microsoft and, frankly, this company is just plain evil.
 So yeah.
 (Also, the author does not believe in "intellectual property")

 ### Tell me more
-This mod runs a small rest API server (spark) alongside the main Minecraft process.
-This allows easy integration with your very own solutions, and talking between the client and the server while the player has not joined the server.
+This mod runs a small rest server (spark) alongside the main Minecraft process.
+This keeps everything contained to the server which could even run on a local network, independent of any external auth servers, such as `vanilla` or `ely.by`.

 ### Getting started
 If you are a server oeprator: